 We leave the design of Gathering algorithms or proofs of impossibility for these remaining cases as an open problem.
-An intriguing question is whether the knowledge of the size of the swarm and stronger multiplicity detection would help in the design of a Gathering algorithm for a large-enough $\vartheta<\pi$.

 Other natural open problems concern the relaxation of some of our assumptions concerning the capabilities of the robots and the scheduler.
 For instance, we can prove that, under an asynchronous scheduler, the algorithm in \cref{l:algorithm} may cause the swarm to partition into two antipodal multiplicity points: a configuration from which Gathering cannot be achieved.
 Our question is whether a Gathering algorithm exists for an asynchronous scheduler if $\vartheta=\pi$.